 Use Post-its to create a to-do wall with labels To Do, Doing, and Done.
 As you complete a task denoted on a single Post-it, physically move the task along your own production line.
 Create a smaller version of this in a Bullet Journal, Notebook, or Binder using mini Post-its for tasks to move from one column to the next.
 Prefer to work online?
 Utilize this method using Trello with three Lists for To Do, Doing, and Done.

 Kanban Organization Tips

 Need some templates to help you get started with bullet journaling?
 Enter your email address below for access to the following printable Kanban template, bullet journal key, and calendar design.

 Use our printable Kanban template for a quick To Do, Doing, and Done setup.
 These printouts work best with mini Post-its.
 You can clip it into your binder, keep it on your desk, or hang it on a nearby wall.

 Print this Bullet Journal Key to help you learn the symbols of bullet journaling.
 Hang one up, and stick one into your Bullet Journal.
 We’ve left spaces you can use to fill in your own symbols.

-Print out a 12-month calendar to see the days of the month at a glance.
-We’ve designed this 2020 spread to fit inside your Bullet Journal.
+Print out a monthly calendar to see the days of the month at a glance.
+We’ve designed this spread to fit inside your Bullet Journal.
 Simply print it out and trim the edges before pasting it in your Bullet Journal.
 Avoid glue that may bleed through the pages and instead opt for double-sided tape or colorful washi tape.
-Calendars are tedious to design by hand, so save yourself some time with this 12-month layout.
+Calendars are tedious to design by hand, so save yourself some time with this monthly layout.